River cooter

 The river cooter (Pseudemys concinna) is a species of freshwater turtle in the family Emydidae.
 The species is native to the central and eastern United States, but has been introduced into parts of California, Washington, and British Columbia.

 Geographic range

-P. concinna is found from Virginia south to central Georgia, west to eastern Texas, Oklahoma, and north to southern Indiana.
+Pseudemys concinna is found from Virginia south to central Georgia, west to eastern Texas, Oklahoma, and north to southern Indiana.

 Habitat

-P. concinna is usually found in rivers with moderate current, as well as lakes and tidal marshes.
+Pseudemys concinna is usually found in rivers with moderate current, as well as lakes and tidal marshes.

 Subspecies

 There are two subspecies which are recognized as being valid.